axellauer0/bodyfat-mortality-model/README.md

 Cox survival analysis testing whether body-fat percentage from DEXA scans is a better predictor for mortality than BMI + waist circumference, and if a simulated AI body-fat estimate from a smartphone could be a cheap and reliable substitute for a DEXA scan.

 ## Data
-NHANES 2005–2006 (demographics, body measures, DEXA) with its Linked Mortality File (follow up in 2019).
+NHANES 2005–2006 (demographics, body measures, DEXA) with its Linked Mortality File follow up in 2019.
 Final sample: **3,971 adults, 322 deaths**.

 ## Method